cryd-s/klipper_scripts/speed_accel_script/readme.md

 # Introduction:
 The macros MAX_VELOCITY_TEST, MAX_ACCEL_TEST, and BENCHMARK have been developed to test the maximum acceleration and velocity of the 3D printer along the X and Y axes.
 They perform a series of test movements at different acceleration and velocity values to examine the printer's performance under different settings.

-If errors occur after installation, your original Stepper.py can be restored with this command:
-``cd ~/klipper``
-``git restore klippy/stepper.py``

 ## CAUTION:
 Only the physical properties are being tested.
 These can be used, for example, for travel movements.
 Whether these values can be realized by the hotend must be determined separately.
-For this macro, the stepper.py (thx to @Piezoid) file currently needs to be replaced.
-This can prevent KIAUH from updating.
-Before an update, the original stepper.py file should be restored, and after the update, it should be replaced again.
-We are currently working on integrating this functionality into the standard Klipper so that this step can be eliminated.

 # Preparation:
 - Ensure that the 3D printer is correctly set up and all axes are free to move.
 - Copy the speed_test.cfg file into your configuration and select your printer type within the file (cartesian or corexy).
-- Add [include speed_test.cfg] and [respond] to your printer.cfg file.
+- Add [include speed_test.cfg] and [respond], [endstop_phase stepper_x], [endstop_phase stepper_y] to your printer.cfg file.
-- Backup the Stepper.py file in the home/pi/klipper/klippy/ directory.
-- Overwrite the Klipper file stepper.py with this command (using Putty):
-- ``curl 'https://raw.githubusercontent.com/cryd-s/klipper_scripts/main/speed_accel_script/stepper.py' > ~/klipper/klippy/stepper.py``,
-  and then restart Klipper using this command: sudo systemctl restart klipper.

-Klipper now shows under [machine] as Dirty.
-This is because the file no longer matches the original.
-The problem will be resolved once these functions have been integrated into the original Klipper.

 # Explanation of the Macros:
 ## CAUTION -- The macros can only be stopped by emergency stop